delshan-zd/Css-File-For-Laravel-Developers/README.md

 Note: this would be useful way when your layout is not working properly when you install the laravel authentication.

-Best way to brint Authentication Graphics layout:
+## Best way to bring Authentication Graphics layout in your laravel project 6.x or 7.x:

-##### Step 1 : Try the following two commands in your normal terminal not of your project directory.
+#### Step 1 : Try the following two commands in your normal terminal not of your project directory.
 The below command will only update the composer.

    composer self-update